asauber/kubernetes-proxy-protocol-demo/README.md

 Hit http://mybackend.mydomain.com/get in a local web browser.

 This is an httpbin endpoint which displays request information, including the client IP and all HTTP headers.
-Note that the client IP, will be in the Kubernetes Pod network of 10.2.0.0/16.
+Note that the client IP, called "origin", will be in the Kubernetes Pod network of 10.2.0.0/16.
 This is the address of ingress-nginx reaching the backend.

 4. Enable Proxy Protocol for ingress-nginx